Forenaghts Great: Standing-stone

 standing-stone at Baltracy (above).

-of contiguous, low boulders some 30 metres in diameter, not
+a stone circle of contiguous, low boulders some 30 metres in

 in county Antrim.